Torah Study for the Soul

 “The process of havruta study is… to uncover the truth of our experience and renew our inner lives.”

 Torah is the foundation of Jewish life, and the study of Torah has been the energizing force of Jewish spirituality.
-Whatever else we might teach our participants to help them wake up in their lives and experience the presence of God in their lives, the core of our teachings is Torah.
+Whatever else we might teach our participants to help them wake up and experience the presence of God in their lives, the core of our teachings is Torah.

 Our approach to text study is to address the needs of seekers for teachings that connect text to experience, that offer the esoteric in an accessible and meaningful manner.
 That is why we access Torah through those texts that emerged from the Jewish mystical tradition.

-The Institute continues a spirit of new-Hasidism which began to grow in Europe at the turn of the twentieth century and which now has substantial roots in America.
-In our study, we explore, renew and apply the riches of Jewish spiritual traditions, especially emphasizing the teachings of mysticism, classic Hasidic thought and meditation.
+The Institute continues a spirit of neo-Hasidism which began to grow in Europe at the turn of the twentieth century and which now has substantial roots in America.
+In our study, we explore, renew and apply the riches of Jewish spiritual traditions, especially emphasizing the teachings of mysticism and classic Hasidic thought that relate to personal transformation and the ability to remain engaged in repairing the world.

 What We Do